NMRDfromMD/nmrdfrommd.github.io/docs/source/best-practices/best-practices.rst

 Best practices
 ==============

-Here, a set of best practive for performing accurate dipolar NMR calculations from NMR is provided.
+Here, a set of best practices for performing accurate dipolar NMR calculations from moelcular dynamics simulation is provided.

 Choosing the Force Field
 ------------------------